Tromp l'oeil, Forced Perspectives and Other Illusions

 Relatedly, her TwinScope project describes binocular vision while also bringing stereographs (3D photography) to a contemporary audience and encouraging reappraisal of this marginalized photography format.
 Colleen produces stereograph exhibitions, public artworks and events.
 Her patent-pending TwinScope Viewer (inspired by her twin sister's struggle with depth perception) offers a long-standing need for an exhibition stereoscope and has been acquired by collectors and institutions across the country including the Henry Art Gallery, Nantucket Historical Association, and Hamilton College.

 Recipient of both an Individual Artist Grant and a Community Arts Grant from the New York State Council on the Arts (NYSCA), Colleen has also been recognized with Juror's Selection from Darren Ching (Klomching Gallery) in Same But Different at the New York Center for Photographic Art and a Top Knots Award from Photo District News.
 She has exhibited at Sla307 ArtSpace (NYC), Dumbo Arts Center (Brooklyn), Defibrillator (Chicago), Place (Portland), and Lightwork (Syracuse), among other venues, and her photographs have appeared in The New York Times, Bicycling, Martha Stewart Weddings, San Francisco Magazine, and The Chronicle of Higher Education, among other publications.
 Colleen received her MFA from Syracuse University and BA from Western Michigan University, where she currently teaches in the Photography and Intermedia Department.
 She is also on faculty at Kalamazoo Valley Community College and the Kalamazoo Institute of Arts.

-Real People Media provides services to people in northern Lower Michigan and the U.P.
-We are headquartered in Charlevoix and in Calumet.
+Providing services to people in northern Lower Michigan and the Upper Peninsula.